-Sautéed peppers, onions, and mushrooms make up these Veggie Fajitas.
+Sautéed peppers, onions, and mushrooms make up these Vegetarian Fajitas.
 Load them into tortillas with vegan sour cream for an easy and flavorful family dinner!

 The secret to my vegan mushroom fajitas is in the seasoning.
 A homemade fajita seasoning mix made from chili, cumin, paprika, garlic powder, onion powder, and a little cayenne is so easy to put together.
 Keep a batch ready at all times in your cupboard to easily flavor vegan taco meat and sautéed veggies on Taco Tuesday.

 How to make vegetarian fajitas

 Combine the fajita veggie seasonings in a small bowl and set it aside.

 Saute the peppers, onions, and mushrooms in a large pan with some oil.
 After a minute, add the seasonings and saute until the veggies are slightly crisp and blackened.

 Scoop the vegetables into flour or corn tortillas and serve with as many toppings as you like.
 Place some vegan sour cream on the side and enjoy!

 If using an outdoor grill, grill the veggies in a cast iron skillet or on a grill topper so they don’t fall through the slats.
 Otherwise, an indoor grill pan works just as well!